Cloud Integration – Using Transport Management Service for a Simple Transport Landscape

 To mention some further information sources worth to check out:

 - You find a detailed step-by-step description of the steps to set up this service in the blog Getting started with SAP Transport Management Service (beta) for SAP Cloud Platform.

 - The documentation of SAP Cloud Integration contains information how to transport integration content using this service (in the documentation of Cloud Integration search for Content Transport).

 In this blog, I walk you step-by-step through the tasks required to set up the following transport scenario: You like to use Transport Management Service to transport integration content from a source tenant (referred to as dev tenant) to a target tenant (referred to as test tenant).

-It is important to point out that Cloud Integration tenants (in our example, the dev and the test tenant) run in the SAP Cloud Platform Neo environment, whereas the Transport Management Service runs in the Cloud Foundry (CF) environment.
+It is important to point out that Cloud Integration tenants (in our example, the dev and the test tenant) run in the SAP Business Technology Platform, Neo environment, whereas the Transport Management Service runs in the SAP Business Technology Platform, Cloud Foundry (CF) environment.
 For this blog, I assume that you have access to a Cloud Foundry account.
-For more information on the different SAP Cloud Platform environments, see the online documentation of SAP Cloud Platform and search for Environments.
+For more information on the different environments, see the online documentation of SAP Cloud Platform and search for Environments.

 The following figure shows the transport landscape: